qunitjs/qunit/docs/about.md

 Between API design, feature implementation, ticket triage, bug fixing, and everything else, there’s a lot of work that goes into QUnit, and all of it is done by volunteers.
 While we value all of our contributors, there are a few who contribute frequently, provide high-level direction for the project, and are responsible for its overall maintenance, and we recognize them below.

-For a full list of contributors, see the [authors list](https://github.com/qunitjs/qunit/blob/master/AUTHORS.txt).
+For a full list of contributors, see the [authors list](https://github.com/qunitjs/qunit/blob/main/AUTHORS.txt).

 ### [Timo Tijhof](https://timotijhof.net/) - Project Lead

-Timo is a senior engineer at [Wikimedia Foundation](https://www.wikimedia.org/) where he is on the [Architecture Committee](https://www.mediawiki.org/wiki/Architecture_committee), the technical committee that governs the integrity and stability of Wikimedia software projects.
+Timo is a principal engineer at [Wikimedia Foundation](https://www.wikimedia.org/).
 He has been contributing to jQuery Foundation projects since 2011, joined the QUnit Team in 2012, and became the project lead in mid-2020.

 ### [Richard Gibson](https://twitter.com/gibson042)